-The carrying amounts of bank premises, furniture, fixtures and equipment, intangible assets, right-of-use assets, investment properties, and, other foreclosed assets are analyzed in Notes 11, 12, 13, 14 and 15, respectively.
-Based on management's assessment as at December 31, 2022 and 2021, there is no change in estimated useful lives of bank premises, furniture, fixtures and equipment, other intangible assets, investment properties, right-of-use assets, and other foreclosed assets during those years.
+The carrying amounts of bank premises, furniture, fixtures and equipment, right-of-use assets, intangible assets, investment properties, and, other foreclosed assets are analyzed in Notes 11, 12, 13, 14 and 15, respectively.
+Based on management's assessment as at December 31, 2023 and 2022, there is no change in estimated useful lives of bank premises, furniture, fixtures and equipment, other intangible assets, investment properties, right-of-use assets, and other foreclosed assets during those years.
 Actual results, however, may vary due to changes in estimates brought about by changes in factors mentioned above.